How to Start an SEO Business From Scratch (2026)

 Build for where search is going, not where it was

-The SEO businesses launching right now have an advantage that established agencies don’t: no baggage.
+The SEO businesses launching right now have an advantage established agencies don’t: no baggage.
 You don’t have legacy clients expecting the same keyword report they got in 2021.
 You don’t have a team trained on a playbook that’s becoming less relevant every quarter.
 You get to build the service around what clients will need in 2027 and 2028.

 Pick your niche.
 Rank your own site.
 Offer free audits that demonstrate a problem nobody else is showing your prospects.
 Price with confidence from the start.
 And build around AI-era visibility, not a service menu from five years ago.